ROS1 Cheatsheet

 from sensor_msgs.msg import Image |

-Camera data |
+Camera streams |

 nav_msgs/Odometry |